 Canon EOS digital SLR cameras and Canon L series telephoto lenses

-I currently use an unmodified Canon 7D and a Canon T2i modified to be more sensitive to infra-red wavelengths of light.
-Along with many other Canon dSLRs, the Canon dSLSRs I use are all highly recommended by astro-photographers around the world.
+I currently use an unmodified Canon 6D full frame and a Canon T2i APS-c modified to be more sensitive to infra-red wavelengths of light.
+Along with many other Canon dSLRs, the ones I use are all highly recommended by astro-photographers around the world.
 Canon appears to have developed the best low noise high sensitivity CMOS sensors currently available.
 The Canon T2i is modified by Hutech for astronomical use.
 There are several important features which make these cameras ideal for amateur astrophotography:

-I use both dSLRs for Prime Focus photography on a Meade LX200R 14" SCT telescope, and also use the T2i prime focus on my Borg 101 ED f/4 Astrograph apochromatic refractor mounted on a Skywatcher HEQ5 Pro mount.
+I use both dSLRs for prime focus photography on a Meade LX200R 14″ SCT telescope, and also use the T2i prime focus on my Borg 101 ED f/4 Astrograph apochromatic refractor mounted on a Skywatcher HEQ5 Pro mount.
 I also mount the cameras and telephoto lenses directly on an Astrotrac travel mount or directly on the HEQ5 mount.
 The Canon CMOS sensors produce superb, low noise images.
 I normally save images in Canon RAW format, giving 48 bit dynamic colour range instead of the 24 bits used by the standard jpg or tiff formats.
-The modified T2i is particularly effective when photographing emission nebula, however I also use it when photographing celestial objects that do not emit much infrared since it is permanently setup for astronomical photography.
+The modified T2i is particularly effective when photographing emission nebula, however I also use it when photographing celestial objects that do not emit much infrared since I have it permanently setup for astronomical photography.

-The Canon ES 400mm L series telephoto is a sweet lens for astrophotography.
-It is like having a widefield refractor telescope, but in a smaller form factor.
-I first used this lens (with a Baader solar filter) for my shots of the 2006 Total Solar Eclipse in the Libyan Sahara Desert (see The Sun for photos).
-I have subsequently used the 400mm telephoto for quite a few wide field Deep Space images, and find it to be a perfect companion for travel, especially when mounted on the portable Astrotrac mount and a Manfrotto 055 tripod.
-I also use a Canon ES 70-200mm L series zoom telephoto for my astrophotography, and find the wider field of view and flexibility of zoom to be a great asset.
+The Canon ES 400mm L series telephoto is a sweet lens for astrophotography, although I have since sold it in favour of the Canon ES 70-300mm L series zoom telephoto.
+Both lenses are like having a widefield refractor telescope, but in a smaller form factor.
+I first used the 400mm telephoto (with a Baader solar filter) for my shots of the 2006 Total Solar Eclipse in the Libyan Sahara Desert.
+I have subsequently used these telephotos for quite a few wide field Deep Space images, and find them to be perfect companions for travel.
+The Canon ES 70-300mm L series zoom telephoto is great for astrophotography when a wider field of view is needed.

 Astrophotography makes use of the fact that taking a series of images and “stacking” them will create a single resultant image with a superior signal-to-noise ratio.
 For example, a series of 20 images taken for 1 minute exposure time each will yield a noticeably better image (when stacked together) than a single 20 minute shot.
 The exposure timing and programming available with the TC-80N3 to control the Canon dSLRs saves me from doing an otherwise tedious manual timing and recording task during my astrophotography sessions in the field.